 Moving to Norway for Free Education:

 Even though education is free, living is certainly not.
-Most Norwegian students have to take a loan out from the government to pay for living expenses unless they can still live with their parents.
-The loan is equivalent to the cost of a university education anyway – and in Norway that is a big debt!
-At least kr.80,000 per year (US$17,000) and when you consider the poverty level wage is kr.215,000 it is evident that families struggle greatly when a spouse studies.
+Most Norwegian students have to take a loan out from the government to pay for living expenses unless they can still live at home.
+The loan is equivalent to the cost of a university education in Australia or the USA anyway–and in Norway that is a big debt!
+The living loan is at least kr.80,000 per year (US$17,000) and when you consider the poverty level wage is kr.215,000, it is evident that families struggle greatly when a spouse studies.
 However, a lot of ‘new-movers’ do not qualify for such support.
-If you complete the course some of the loan is turned into a grant.
-People who can apply for student loans are: Political Refugees, those married to a Norwegian Citizen, Family Reunification Permit holders, children under 19, those who have had full-time employment for at least 24 months and those who have already studied in Norway with their own finances for at least three years.
-This sounds all fine and dandy but then you have to pay the loan back with interest.
-If you plan to one day move back to a cheaper country (like Australia) you can almost guarantee to be paying the loan back until you die.
-Only richer countries like Norway will enable you to pay off your loan in a decent time.
+International students are required to already have a proof of funds kr.80.000,-p.a in their bank account before they are allowed to enter Norway.
+And, if you are a resident of Norway, but have attained your education from outside the Nordics and haven’t done your Norwegian language test, then you must apply to university as an international student.
+Residents of Norway can still apply for educational loan no matter their ‘international student’ status.
+And, if you complete the course, some of the loan is turned into a grant, meaning you don’t have to pay a percentage of the loan back.
+At the moment, people who can apply for student loans are: Political Refugees, those married to a Norwegian Citizen, Family Reunification Permit holders, children under 19, those who have had full-time employment for at least 24 months and those who have already studied in Norway with their own finances for at least three years.
+This sounds great but then you have to remember, you must pay the loan back with interest, and we are talking Norwegian money here.
+If you plan to move back to a cheaper-wage country (like Australia) after studies, you can almost guarantee to be paying the Norwegian loan back until you die.
+That’s how the loan gets you.

 Human Development Index – Standard of Living